A healthcare professional takes a patient’s blood pressure using a digital monitor in a clinic setting.

 Reset Your Circadian Rhythm

 Humans are diurnal animals.
 We sleep at night and are awake during the day.
-It’s our
+It’s our natural

 cycle.
 Working nights make sleeping difficult.
 Even when we do manage to sleep enough, we